smcclatchy/2018-06-07-r-bh/index.md

 <p id="where">
   <strong>Where:</strong>
   {{page.address}}.
-  JAX employees can find the bioinformatics training room in building 1, unit 5 on this [campus map.](https://myjax-p.jax.org/Facilities/engineering/GeneralMap/rl_locator_map.pdf) Visitors should bring photo ID and meet at the visitor entrance by 8:30am.
+  JAX employees can locate the bioinformatics training room in building 1, unit 5 on this <a href="https://myjax-p.jax.org/Facilities/engineering/GeneralMap/rl_locator_map.pdf">campus map</a>.
+Visitors should bring photo ID and meet at the visitor entrance by 8:30am.
   Get directions with
   <a href="//www.openstreetmap.org/?mlat={{page.latlng | replace:',','&mlon='}}&zoom=16">OpenStreetMap</a>
   or